In this article:

 Dyshidrotic eczema is characterized by deep itchy vesicles of sudden onset.
 It can be triggered by various causes, including, but not limited to, stress and excessive moisture on the feet from sweating or prolonged exposure to water.

 Athlete’s foot is caused by a fungus found on the skin of the feet.
 The fungus grows in warm, dark areas, and the condition most commonly affects athletes.

+Athlete’s foot can spread to other parts of the foot, such as the nails, or to others.
 Excessive moisture, such as sweating, creates an ideal environment for the fungus to thrive.
 You are more prone to athlete’s foot if you keep your feet wet for long.

-Closed-toe shoes that are not breathable or certain boots can trap moisture in your feet and also trigger the fungal infection.
+Closed-toe shoes that are not breathable or certain boots can trap moisture in your feet and can also trigger the fungal infection.
 This is why athlete’s foot is also common among construction workers.

 3. Hand, foot, and mouth disease